-- ullet Doing Monte-Carlo search by first performing x trials on each child, and then y trials each time on the current best child. - Algorithm $MCS{UCB}$ (position p, int x, int y): - Generate all possible children $p_1, p_2, \ldots, p_b$ of the current position p - for each child $p_i$ do - $\triangleright$ Perform x almost random simulations for $p_i$ - $\triangleright$ Calculate the UCB score for $p_i$ - While there is still time do - $\triangleright$ Pick a child $p^$ with the largest UCB score - ightharpoonup Perform y almost random simulations for $p^$ - $\triangleright$ Update the UCB score of $p^$ as well as other nodes - Pick a child with the largest winning rate to play - It is usually the case we pick a child with the largest winning rate, not with the largest UCB score to play. - After enough trials, one with the largest winning rate is usually, but not always, the one with the largest UCB score.
+- ullet Doing Monte-Carlo search by first performing x trials on each child, and then y trials each time on the current best child. - Algorithm MCS{UCB} (position p, int x, int y): - Generate all possible children p_1, p_2, \ldots, p_b of the current position p - for each child p_i do - \triangleright Perform x almost random simulations for p_i - \triangleright Calculate the UCB score for p_i - While there is still time do - \triangleright Pick a child p^ with the largest UCB score - \triangleright Perform y almost random simulations for p^ - \triangleright Update the UCB score of p^ as well as other nodes - Pick a child with the largest winning rate to play - It is usually the case we pick a child with the largest winning rate, not with the largest UCB score to play. - After enough trials, one with the largest winning rate is usually, but not always, the one with the largest UCB score. - May consider the idea of "simulating annealing" to use these values as probabilities of being chosen.

-More problems of $MCS{pure}$
+More problems of MCS{pure}